fhellwig/pkglogger/README.md

 ## API

+### Methods on the pkglogger instance

 The `pkglogger` instance has getters and setters that override various default parameters.

 **`pkglogger.level [ = value ]`**

 Gets (or sets) the default log level.
-The `value` can be a severity (a string - either upper or lower case) or a level (a number between 0 and 7).
+The `value` can be a severity (an upper or lower case string) or a level (a number between 0 and 7).
 There are six log levels as well as the `'ALL'` and `'OFF'` levels.
 Their string severities and numeric levels are as follows:

 ```no-highlight
 Severity   Level